unanet/eve-bot/README.md

 ## Building

 This project utilizes `Make` for the build process.
-The `Makefile` calls shell scripts for various tasks, and acts like a think wrapper

-### Build Standard Golang Binary (Go is required)

-1. `make build`

-### Build Docker Image (Docker is required)

-1. `make docker`
+1. `make`

 ## Running

 This application uses sane defaults for most of the config, but there are some required secrets that need to be set as `Environment Variables`. **All application config use EnvVars.**

 ### Application Environment Variables